AndrewScott85/london-underground-fe-continuation/README.md

 6. Tubular page will be available at http://localhost:3000

 ## Terminating the Application
-The app can be stopped from the terminal emulator by pressing Control-C in their tabs.
+The app can be stopped from the terminal emulator by pressing Control-C in its tab.

 # Authors